natstar93/natstar93.github.io/_posts/2016-03-02-refactoring.markdown

         }.bind(this), reconnectMs);
     }

-I was using airbnb eslint to help me flag errors and remaining ES5 code.

 `Linting error: func-name Missing function expression name`<br>

 I changed it to a named function and got...<br>

 `Linting error: prefer-arrow-callback Unexpected function expression`<br>